Bilateral Relations

 India-Estonia Bilateral Relations

 India’s contact with Estonia goes back several centuries.
 Estonian seafarer A. J. Von Krusen Stern visited Madras and Calcutta in 1797.
-The "PühhapäiwaWahhe-luggemissed" ("Sunday Intermediary Readings") of Otto W. Masing (1818) was the first written work in Estonian to refer to India.
-At the University of Tartu, several publications in Sanskrit were published in the early 1800s.
-Sanskrit was being taught there in1837.
+The “PuhhapaiwaWahhe-luggemissed” ("Sunday Intermediary Readings") of Otto W. Masing (1818) was the first written work in Estonian to refer to India.
+Tartu University was established in 1632 and started Sanskrit studies in 1837.
+At the University several publications on the Sanskrit language and literature were published.
+While the Oriental Studies Department continues to be in existence, Sanskrit is not taught any more.

 India first recognised Estonia on 22 September, 1921 when Estonia was admitted into the League of Nations.
 India re-recognised the Republic of Estonia on 9 September 1991, a month after it declared its independence from the Soviet Union.
 Diplomatic relations were established on 2 December 1991.
 Estonia’s Honorary Consulate General in New Delhi started work in September 1993.
 On 10 August, 2005, the Estonian and Finnish Foreign Ministers signed a partnership memorandum, under which an Estonian Consular official began work in the Finnish Embassy in New Delhi.
 Later, this representation was relocated to the Embassy of Hungary in New Delhi with effect from 1 August, 2008.
 This was followed by Government of Estonia’s announcement to establish a resident diplomatic mission in New Delhi.
 While it was originally planned for 2008, it opened in February 2012.
 In the mean time, the Estonian Government nominated an Ambassador to India (designate), resident in Tallinn.
 This was the second instance when Estonia nominated an Ambassador resident in Tallinn.
 The Government of Estonia opened its Embassy in New Delhi headed by a C.d’A in February 2012, with the first resident Ambassador presenting his credentials on 22 February, 2013.